Negrophilia: Significant personalities emerging from Les années folles

 This fetishization of foreign cultures had already been established within France due to the regular expositions the country held to showcase the objects and people of the French colonies.
 The fascination with specifically black culture and the "primitivised" existence associated with it flourished in the combined aftermath of the First World War (1914–1918) and the 1931 Colonial Exposition when artists yearned for a "simpler, idyllic lifestyle to counter modern life's mechanistic violence."
 Yet to advertise the Colonial Exposition, the organizers relied on "racist imagery" in a children's comic book in the form of a character, Nénufar, who personified the savage with child-like curiosity, not the colonized oppressed peoples.
 Pictured with "steel wool hair" and practically naked except for a loincloth, cuffs and gloves on his feet, he appears to be aiming for but failing at assimilation.

 Avant-garde artists recognised for their negrophilia interests include poet and art critic Guillaume Apollinaire, artists Jean Cocteau, Tristan Tzara, Man Ray, Paul Colin, surrealists Georges Bataille and Michel Leiris, and political activist Nancy Cunard.
-The During 1920–1930s Paris, negrophilia was a craze to collect African art, to listen to jazz, and to dance the Charleston, the Lindy Hop or the Black Bottom, were signs of being modern and fashionable.
-Perhaps the most popular revue and entertainer during this time was La Revue Nègre (1925) starring Josephine Baker.
+During 1920–1930s Paris, negrophilia was a craze to collect African art, to listen to jazz, and to dance the Charleston, the Lindy Hop or the Black Bottom, which were signs of being modern and fashionable.
+Perhaps the most popular revue and entertainer during this time was La Revue nègre (1925) starring Josephine Baker.